Reincarnation

 Mom has been withholding her breast more and more, and feeding me other food from a spoon more and more.
 Today, after breakfast she took my diaper off, but she didn’t replace it.
 Instead she sat me on the toilet.
 It was big!
 And kinda scary.
 She told me to let her or dad know if I had to pee or poop.
 To not go in my pants.

-I started speaking about five months ago, to wear I am now pretty proficient at telling my parents what I need.
-My dad has started to teach me how to read english, and my communication skills have vastly improved because of that.
+I started speaking about five months ago, so now pretty proficient at telling my parents what I need.
+My dad has started to teach me how to read Hebrew, and my communication skills have vastly improved because of that.

 1 YEAR, 6 MONTHS: